apurbamandal/Jump-start-Angular4/README.md

 ## Usage :

-After installing angular-cli, go to the project and run `npm install` and then `ng serve` command to serve this project on localhost.
+After installing angular-cli, go to the project and run `npm install` and then `ng serve` command to serve this project on `localhost:4200`.